 “The more parasites you find, the more data you contribute to fighting the disease.”

 MalariaSpot allows gaming time to be put to good use by helping screen for malaria.
-Kids can become virtual ‘malaria hunters’ by joining a force of players around the world, teaming up to diagnose real patients by spotting malaria parasites in real blood samples.
+Kids can become virtual ‘disease hunters’ by joining a force of players around the world, teaming up to diagnose real patients by spotting malaria parasites in real blood samples.
+Imagine if we could do this with the coronavirus.

 As we’ve already seen with things like Zooniverse, crowdsourcing can be a powerful tool in combating some of the biggest issues the world faces today.